Japanese Porcelain marks

 - Heisei (1988-today)

-The marks are normally read from top to bottom, and right to left.
-Signatures are usually followed by a suffix, for example Sei, tsukuru or saku all meaning "made", or Ga, Dzu or Fude meaning "painted" or "drawn".
-Then there are place names, Satsuma, Kutani, Seto etc. To read these requires references such as a good Japanese/English dictionary such as Nelsons.
+To read these requires references such as a good Japanese/English dictionary such as Nelsons.
 One simple and easy guide to reading & writing Japanese is Ed Florence Sakade & al. J Bowes, Japanese Marks & Seals is very helpful as is Koop & Inada, Japanese Names.
 It is a very unrewarding task to go through lists of marks and signatures as the below in the hope of finding the exact one to match yours, however a modest amount of study can produce a big difference.
-Beware though, it can become an obession.
+Beware though, it can become an obsession.

-Kutani porcelains - produced in the prefecture of Ishikawa in the Hokuiku district of Honshu, the Japanese main island.
-On the whole Kutani porcelains are characterized by their elaborate picture decorations in thick gold, red, blue and some other colours.
+Kutani porcelains are characterized by their elaborate picture decorations in thick gold, red, blue and some other colors.

-Kyoto wares
+Kyoto wares,

 Rakuyaki of Kyoto, closely connected with tea ceremonies since olden days.